Genetics keep improving. So should your mating program.

 - On average, genomic values change every four months as the genomic database gets updated with new information.
 With GMS 2.0, we always use the most recent and accurate genomic values available.
 Count on it.

 The process is much simpler than you might think.

 - No need to shuffle through stacks of paper to find genomic results.
 The only number we need is the permanent ID that was used to genomic-test your animals – often a registration, RFID, or other common permanent ID number.
 It’s that simple.

-With more than 14 different customizable reports, GMS 2.0 lets you keep close track of your herd’s genetic progress.
-You can even get reports that help you manage your semen inventory, monitor inbreeding, and visualize herd progress for production, health and type traits.
+With more than 14 different customisable reports, GMS 2.0 lets you keep close track of your herd’s genetic progress.
+You can even get reports that help you manage your semen inventory, monitor inbreeding, and visualise herd progress for production, health and type traits.

 Tim Sinnott milks 225 cows on an autumn block calving system in Warwickshire.
 Calving from July through to November with all fertility work done by the Genus Reproductive Management System (RMS) team.
 The cows are milked three times daily with yields at 12,700lts/cow milk sold which equates to 890kg milk solids sold per cow.
 “In […]

 Johnson Rolling Acres is a family farm that has been in business since 1979.
 After starting out milking 36 cows, the farm has steadily milked more cows to support a growing family.
 The most recent expansion was in 2012 when the Johnson’s built a cross-ventilated freestall barn and expanded to 1,200 milking cows.
 As a […]